skyzh/mini-lsm/mini-lsm-book/src/week2-07-snacks.md

 <!-- ![Chapter Overview](./lsm-tutorial/week2-07-overview.svg) -->

-at the end of each week, we will have some easy, not important, while interesting things
+In the previous chapter, you already built a full LSM-based storage engine with.
+At the end of this week, we will implement some easy but important optimizations of the storage engine.
+Welcome to Mini-LSM's week w snack time!

 In this chapter, you will: